 Even though there is, and most likely will always be, an insurmountable need for nurses, it is not impossible to find quality RNs to staff medical floors.
 Facilities can hire full-time, part-time and per diem nurses as well as hiring nurses through a staffing agency.

-Patient satisfaction in healthcare starts with those in need feeling taken care of.
+Patient satisfaction in healthcare starts with those in need feeling like they have been taken care of.
 If a patient feels they are not receiving adequate care, they will not recommend the medical facility to another.
 If one nurse gets sick and calls off, a patient can feel like their care is compromised.
 Even in the age of the internet, word of mouth travels fast.
 One bad experience can impact business for months or years to come.

 Investing in nursing staffing means investing in care and attention toward patients, who ultimately decide if your medical business is one they continue to visit or one they will refuse to go to for the rest of their needs.